ethereum/remix-workshops/Basics/4_deploy_injected/README.md

 2. Click the MetaMask icon in your browser.
 Sign in and choose a test network.

 3. Get some test ETHER for that network.
-Searching for Rinkeby faucet or whatever test network you want to use followed by the work **faucet**.
+Searching for Goerly faucet or whatever test network you want to use followed by the work **faucet**.
+(Please do not reload the page)

 2. Go back to Remix.
 In the deploy plugin, in the **Environment** pulldown, choose **Injected Web3**.